CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 These functions typically return a `Dict` with `ParameterDistribution.name` as a keys, or an `Array` if requested:
  - `get_name`: returns the names
  - `get_distribution`: returns the Julia Distribution object if it is `Parameterized`
- - `mean, var, cov, sample, logpdf`: mean,variance,covariance,logpdf or samples the Julia Distribution if `Parameterized`, or draws from the list of samples if `Samples` extends the StatsBase definitions
+ - `mean, var, cov, sample, logpdf`: mean, variance, covariance, logpdf or samples the Julia Distribution if `Parameterized`, or draws from the list of samples if `Samples` extends the StatsBase definitions
  - `transform_unconstrained_to_constrained`: apply the constraint mappings
  - `transform_constrained_to_unconstrained`: apply the inverse constraint mappings